Real Estate Agent

 - advertise and market properties

 - research the housing market and property values

 Real estate agents need to have knowledge of:

-- finance, basic accounting, and business contracts
+- mortgage financing, basic accounting, and business contracts.

 Real estate agents: